flu-crew/octoFLU/README.md

 If you use this pipeline or the curated reference datasets in your work, please cite:

-Chang, J., Anderson, T.K., Zeller, M.A., Gauger, P.C., Vincent, A.L.
-A pipeline and dataset facilitating the classification of influenza A virus gene sequences detected in U.S. swine to evolutionary origin. bioRxiv: XXXX.
+Chang, J.*, Anderson, T.K.*, Zeller, M.A.*, Gauger, P.C., Vincent, A.L.
+Automated classification of influenza A virus gene sequences detected in U.S. swine to evolutionary origin. bioRxiv: XXXX. *These authors contributed equally.

 ## Input
 Unaligned fasta with query sequences (e.g., strain name with protein segment identifier).